 Fusion Fuel Announces €2 Million Tech Sale Contract with KEME Energy for 1.22 MW Green Hydrogen Project in Portugal

-KEME Energy’s project in Sines has secured a €2.4 million POSEUR grant; will be developed in 2023 using Fusion Fuel’s HEVO-Solar technology

-/EIN News/ -- SABUGO, Portugal, Oct.
-06, 2022 (GLOBE NEWSWIRE) -- Fusion Fuel (Nasdaq: HTOO) announced today that it has entered into a technology sale agreement with KEME Energy (“KEME”) to supply its solar-to-hydrogen system for a 1.22 MW green hydrogen project located in Sines, Portugal.
+SABUGO, Portugal, Oct.
+06, 2022 (GLOBE NEWSWIRE) -- Fusion Fuel HTOO announced today that it has entered into a technology sale agreement with KEME Energy ("KEME") to supply its solar-to-hydrogen system for a 1.22 MW green hydrogen project located in Sines, Portugal.
 The two companies had previously announced the execution of a collaboration agreement this past February.

 The project, which secured a €2.4 million grant from Portugal's POSEUR programme in late 2021, will be developed in ZILS, the Sines Industrial and Logistics Zone, and will consist of 62 HEVO-Solar trackers that will generate an estimated 77 tonnes of green hydrogen per annum.
 The hydrogen produced is expected to help meet local demand from customers in the nascent hydrogen mobility sector.
 Fusion Fuel expects to begin construction of the facility early next year and achieve commercial operation in the second half of 2023.